 Are You Ready To Treat Transgender or Gender-Ambiguous Patients?
-An Overview On How To Begin Best Practices

-At some point, you may have a transgender patient.
+If you haven’t already, at some point you may have a transgender patient.
 Are you ready to ask clinically relevant questions in a professional manner?
-You may also treat a patient whose gender is not obvious to you or your receptionist – is your office ready to ask for pronoun preferences in a respectful way?
+You may also treat a patient whose gender is not obvious to you or your receptionist.
+Is your office ready to ask for pronoun preferences in a respectful way?

-Some Best Practices To Consider
+Best Practices To Consider

+You can potentially liken it to the learning process that you underwent to learn Traditional Chinese Medicine — this process inevitably deepens your wisdom and ability to understand and hold more than one truth at a time.
 In fact, gender is much like the Yin and Yang spectrum.
 Each person has their own unique balance of Yin and Yang and this balance is complex, constantly evolving, and beautiful when seen as a whole.

 Here are a few best practices to consider: